- College of Arts & Sciences

 - Refunds will not be processed until after the first day of the semester; no refunds will be issued prior to the start of the semester

-- A refund for out-of-pocket payments (e check, cash, paper check, wire transfers, released deposits) will only be processed if your overall account balance is a credit.
-University of Portland reserves the right to apply a credit from your out-of-pocket payment to any outstanding charges on your student account, regardless of when the charge(s) is due.
+- A refund will ordinarily only be processed if your overall account balance is a credit.
+University of Portland reserves the right to apply a credit to any outstanding charges on your student account according to federal guidelines, regardless of when the charge(s) is due.
 This includes applying your credit to charges for a future or past term

 - There is a two-week holding period for credits that result from an overpayment from a check or online payment of any kind